proxer/ProxerLibJava/README.md

 ### More

-A detailed documentation can be found in the wiki.
+A detailed documentation can be found in the [Wiki](https://github.com/proxer/ProxerLibAndroid/wiki).